 Farida Jalal: She played doting and sometimes comic motherly roles in films like Raja Hindustani, Kuch Kuch Hota Hai, Dil To Pagal Hai, Kaho Naa...
 Pyaar Hai, Kabhi Khushi Kabhie Gham... and Dilwale Dulhania Le Jayenge, for which she won a Filmfare Award for Best Supporting Actress.
 She is also known for he role as Suhasini in the hit 1990s TV serial Dekh Bhai Dekh.

 Dina Pathak: The late actress became a favourite of art and commercial films alike during the 1970s and 1980s playing powerful motherly and grandmotherly roles.
-It was in these films that she became recognized as the Grand-Old-Mother of Hindi cinema.
+It was in these films that she became recognised as the Grand-Old-Mother of Hindi cinema.
 Her portrayal as a middle-aged woman pretending to be Amol Palekar's mother in Golmaal and a strict matriarch of a large family in Khoobsurat won her accolades.
-Apart from these roles she was also a renowned theatre actress in her early years.
+Apart from these roles, she was also a renowned theatre actress in her early years.

 Rakhee: Insistent upon playing good roles rather than star status, the actress raised eyebrows when she didn't hesitate to play frequent co-star Amitabh Bachchan's mother in films such as Laawaris (1981) and Shakti (1982).
 Towards the late 1980s and early 1990s she portrayed strong character roles as the bereaved and bitter elderly mother widowed at the hands of the villains or a woman with principles in films like Ram Lakhan (1989), Baazigar (1993), Khalnayak (1993), Karan Arjun (1995) among others.

 Anjana Mumtaz: The actress is best remembered for playing the arch-typical mother in many Bollywood films of the 1980s and 90s.
-She starred in films such as Chamatkar, Phool Aur Kaante, Tirangaa, Saajan Chale Sasural, Dhadkan, amnogst others.
+She starred in films such as Chamatkar, Phool Aur Kaante, Tirangaa, Saajan Chale Sasural, Dhadkan, amongst others.
 Son Ruslaan Mumtaz made his debut in 2007 with Mera Pehla Pehla Pyaar.

 Nargis: The actress won plaudits from critics and audiences alike for her role as Radha in the 1957 critical and commercial success Mother India.